ConderS/arachnid/README.md

 - In root directory
 - `python server.py`

-If you happen to want to run the engine itself:
+If you happen to want to run the engine itself (in isolation from the server):

 - Create separate virtualenv
 - `cd engine`
 - `pip install -r requirements.txt`